wikatar/InvestmentPitchDashboard/README.md

 ## Customization

-This dashboard can be easily customized to fit your project's requirements by modifying the components and data sources.
+This dashboard can be easily customized to fit your investment portfolio tracking needs by modifying the components and data sources.